jfernando-work/Cafe_SQLDataClean/README.md

-# 🧹 SQL Data Cleaning Project – Cafe Transactions
+# 🧹 SQL Data Cleaning – Cafe Transactions

-This project focuses on cleaning and preparing raw transactional data from a cafe using **SQL**.
-The dataset includes item purchases (e.g., coffee, cake, cookies, salad), with associated details such as quantity, pricing, location, and payment method.
+This project focuses on cleaning and preparing raw transactional data from a cafe using SQL.
+The dataset includes item purchases (e.g., coffee, cake, cookies) with details such as quantity, pricing, location, and payment method.

 ---